chantel808/Springboard_Capstone2/README.md

 <img src="https://github.com/chantel808/Springboard_Capstone2/blob/master/vine_total_revs.png" width="400">

 Features included the review body, star rating, number of helpful votes, vine, verified purchase, and cosine similary for each customer with two or more reviews.
+A FeatureUnion pipeline was used to transform and combine the different types of features.

 ![Feature pipeline](https://github.com/chantel808/Springboard_Capstone2/blob/master/feature_pipeline_rs.png)